HarisudhanVL/Sentiment-Analysis-on-Twitter-Data/README.md

 ![image](https://user-images.githubusercontent.com/68286374/178974121-9999c29d-2ad3-4eb9-99ad-0bf6fdcef335.png)

-Reaction of people all in twitter was analyzed when Elon Musk Announces that he is going to buy the shares of Twitter.
-Most of the people around the world tweeted neutrally and positively.
+The main objective of this project is to anlyze the reactions of people in twitter when Elon Musk Announces that he is going to buy the shares of Twitter.
+Upon analyzing 3260 tweets most of the people around the world tweeted neutrally and positively for his announcement.

 ![image](https://user-images.githubusercontent.com/68286374/178974669-b355100a-68ed-4893-a4f0-b703ea4a3624.png)